Star & Shadow

 In some respects ‘Perfect Days’ is a shadowy film.
 Interpolated throughout the film are self contained sequences depicting the purely optical: fusions of the reflection and refraction of shadow: the play of light and darkness.
 These sequences may depict Hirayama’s vision but in themselves are a core element of the Japanese aesthetic, the transient and the natural.
 But as discrete clips detached from the natural world these shadow sequences lose their aesthetic validity, the essential imminence of the world.
 They are not seen; they are viewed.
 Perhaps one ‘shadow sequence’ might have had a particular strong effect.
 Repeated a number of times throughout the film they become devices to represent an idea to Western audiences, a shadow of the actual.
 And there is another shadow that interpenetrates the film: the shadow of Wenders.

 What seems to be happening in ‘Perfect Days’ is that Wenders (perhaps in a perfect daze) has surreptitiously inserted himself as the main character in the film.
-As the film develops scene by scene Wenders substitutes himself for Hirayama until there is no Hirayama left only his outer form, his essence has been sucked out completely devoured by the shadow of Wenders who so disguised proceeds to regale and seduce us with his yearnings for simpler times.
+As the film develops scene by scene Wenders substitutes himself for Hirayama until in that final shot with Nina Simone singing ‘Feeling Good’ there is no Hirayama left only his outer form.
+Hirayama’s essence has been sucked out completely devoured by the shadow of Wenders who so disguised proceeds to regale and seduce us with his yearnings for simpler times.
 ‘Perfect Days’ becomes by default a psychic vampire movie.

 adrin neatrour